Continual Learning as Computationally Constrained Reinforcement Learning: Vanishing-Regret Versus Continual Learning

-In traditional framings of machine learning, it is common to characterize the environment as a random (unknown) latent variable.
-The agent is then interpreted as learning about the environment -- that is, this random variable -- from its experience.
+\henrik{In Bayesian framings of machine learning, it is common to characterize the environment as an unknown latent variable.
+The problem formulation consists of two primitives: a prior over an unknown latent variable $\chi$ and a likelihood model that generates observations.
+The agent is then interpreted as learning about the environment -- that is, this latent variable -- from its experience.
 Indeed, the random environment can serve as a learning target in the vein of vanishing-regret learning.
 In supervised learning, if the input distribution is known, this latent variable may be the unknown function that maps inputs to distributions over labels.
-In some traditional framings of reinforcement learning, it may be the unknown transition probability matrix of a Markov Decision Process (MDP).
+In reinforcement learning, it may be the unknown transition probability matrix of a Markov Decision Process (MDP).

-In contrast, our general formulation of continual learning, as described in Section \ref{sec:continual_interaction}, takes the environment, and in particular, the observation probability function $\rho$, to be known.
-With this formulation, the environment is no longer a random variable and can not serve as a useful learning target.
-In this subsection, we will motivate this decision.
-We first discuss why a deterministic characterization is general and minimal.
-We then explain that, because the sort of environment of interest to continual learning does not give rise to an obvious fixed learning target, random characterizations of the environment do not afford the kind of interpretation and analysis enjoyed by vanishing-regret learning.